-The amount that we receive in LICF does not make up the difference between the share of direct ministry and shared costs associated with the Ministry Units serving the communities that lie in the lowest 20% of the national Index of Multiple Deprivation (IMD).
+The amount that we receive in LICF does not make up the difference between the share of direct ministry and shared costs associated with the Ministry Units (i.e. groups of parishes cared for by the same parish priest) serving the communities that lie in the lowest 20% of the national Index of Multiple Deprivation (IMD).